 As we drove towards carrick-a-rede, we were absolutely stunned by the coastal views and the beautiful set-up that was in front of us.
 What made us happier was a beautiful sunny day with warm temperatures.
 We crossed the bridge, clicked a lot of pictures, picnicked on fruits.

-Quick tip: Explore the area around carrick-a-rede bridge and walk down to the lower parking area.
+A quick tip: Explore the area around the Carrick-a-rede bridge and walk down to the lower parking area.
 You will find yourself in the middle of the sets of Game of Thrones!

 Read Also: